gui2one/dem_viewer/README.md

 # Starter project
-simple c++ starter project.
+simple c++ starter project using glfw3, GLAD and ImGui.

-using glfw3 and ImGui.
+GLFW and ImGUI are include in src/vendor as git submodules.

 ## cloning